 - Your broker might be able to sell your policy through a settlement broker or provider.

-Buying permanent life insurance as a financial investment is generally good a good idea if:
+Buying permanent life insurance as a financial life insurance investment is generally a good idea if:

 - You have a high net worth and can use your policy investment to minimize estate taxes.